AbazaSeif/Buy_Bitcoin_With_Paypal/README.md

 Buy_Bitcoin_With_Paypal
 =======================

 This is a framework in PHP and MySQL to sell Bitcoin using Paypal.
+There is a discussion in BitcoinTalk about it: https://bitcointalk.org/index.php?topic=38873.0

 It generates a Paypal button on the spot with the current MtGox price.
 In order to minimize chargebacks, it asks for a mobile phone number and sends an authentication PIN.